-The initial practice block grounds students in the technical and practical aspects of single camera audio-visual production and encourages an expansion of knowledge through experimenting collaboratively with ideas and processes relating to camera, body and space.
-This unit will provide opportunity to develop skills in camera, sound recording, lighting, editing, colour grading and audio post-production through practical workshops and conceptual experimentation.
-Privileging the body within performance, outcomes for this unit might include experiments in live art, video-streaming, dance film, performance lectures or expanded cinema.The unit ensures that students have both a grounding in skills and the confidence to explore and discover through co-operation with others,and as a consequenceof their own curiosity.
+The initial practice block grounds you in the technical and practical aspects of single-camera audio-visual production.
+It encourages an expansion of knowledge through collaborative experimentation with different ideas and processes relating to camera, body and space.
+This unit will provide opportunity to develop skills in camera operation and cinematography, sound recording, lighting for video, editing, colour grading and audio post-production via practical workshops and conceptual experimentation.
+Privileging the body, outcomes for this unit might include experiments in live art, video-streaming, dance films, performance lectures or other forms of expanded cinema.

 Unit 2: Film Forms: Creation & Production (20 credits)

-This unit introduces the contexts and critical values of new, contemporary,and established screen formats via the analysis of key concepts and debates concerning the body and its relationship to film and video.
-Students’understanding of the history and theory of performance and moving image is developed through a weekly programme of critical and historical studies lectures and talks with guest practitioners.
-Students submit an individual audio-visual or written essay around a critical topic of their choice.The unit establishes the expectation that research interweaves with practice to support and anchor awareness of creative opportunities.
+This unit introduces the contexts and critical values of new, contemporary and established screen formats via the analysis of key concepts and debates concerning the body and its relationship to film and video.
+Your understanding of the history and theory of performance and moving image is developed through a weekly programme of critical and historical studies lectures and interactive talks with guest practitioners.
+You will submit an individual written or audio-visual essay about a critical topic of your choice.
+This unit establishes the expectation that research interweaves with practice to support awareness of creative opportunity.

 Unit 4 runs across the final term of Year 1 and the first term of Year 2 alongside Unit 5.
-Core teaching encourages and facilitates students in gathering experience and evidence of learning from independent enquiry (practice) and by engaging with external communities in the making and public screening of work.
-The electives give students options to pursue either, applied participatory practices or engage with focused research themes.
+Core teaching encourages and facilitates students in gathering experience and evidence of learning from independent enquiry (practice) and by engaging with external communities in the making and public presentation of work.
+The two options are to pursue either applied participatory practices or engage with focused research themes.

-The Film Forms: Community & Collaboration elective considers ideas around performativity, activism, ethical representation, and models of participatory practice, focusing on how contemporary moving image can reframe relationships between filmmaker and subject.Throughout the elective, students will be encouraged to consider the wider social, political and economic context for theirwork.
-Students will collectively interrogate how stories about the public/sare performed, authored and disseminatedto audiences within and beyond the community in question.
+The Film Forms: Community & Collaboration option considers ideas around performativity, activism, ethical representation, and models of participatory practice.
+It focuses on how contemporary moving image can reframe relationships between filmmaker and subject.
+You will collectively interrogate how stories about and with publics are performed, authored, and disseminated to audiences within and beyond the community in question.
 Outcomes for this elective might include participatory films, lens-based performance/ installation works, filmmaking workshops, multi-camera live streamed events or other forms of visual research.

 Unit 6: Major Project (60 credits)